oscarlab/graphene-contrib/tensorflow-serving-cluster/README.md

 - Kubernetes.
 [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)
   is an open-source system for automating deployment, scaling, and management of containerized applications.
-In the linked tutorial, we provide a script (`install_kubernetes.sh`) under `<graphene-contrib repository>/tensorflow-serving-cluster/kubernetes/` to install Kubernetes in your machine.
+In the linked tutorial, we provide a script (`install_kubernetes.sh`) under `<graphene-contrib repository>/tensorflow-serving-cluster/kubernetes/` to install Kubernetes on your machine.

 - Intel SGX Driver and SDK/PSW.
 You need a machine that supports Intel SGX and FLC/DCAP.
 Please follow [this guide](https://download.01.org/intel-sgx/latest/linux-latest/docs/Intel_SGX_Installation_Guide_Linux_2.10_Open_Source.pdf)